janEntikan/panda3d-docs/programming/internal-structures/procedural-generation/putting-geometry-in-scene-graph.rst

 GeomPrimitives is consistent with the number of vertices in your GeomVertexData (for instance, if you have 100 vertices in your GeomVertexData, your GeomPrimitives must only reference vertices numbered 0 through 99).
-If this is not the case, you will get an exception when you call addPrimitive().
+If this is not the case, you will get an exception when you call add_primitive().